THORN-APPLE

 Datura stramonium

-Nightshade [Solanaceae]
+Nightshade Family [Solanaceae]

 month8jul month8july month8aug month8sep month8sept month8oct